 Collaborative Action Networks

-Five Collaborative Action Networks, or CANs, are currently working on collecting data and creating action plans to aid and improve the progress of the Outcome Teams.
+Collaborative Action Networks (CANs) are currently working on collecting data and creating action plans to aid and improve the progress of the Outcome Teams.

 This network, led by the Healthy Baby Network, focuses on children from pre-conception to age two.
 This network of members, including pregnant and parenting moms and dads, meets every other month on the second Wednesday of the month from 11:30 AM to 1:30 PM at Rochester Regional Health — St. Mary’s Campus.